Frequently Asked Questions

 Which standardized tests do you require?

 All applicants are required to submit either the SAT or ACT.
+We do not have a preference for one or the other (we promise!).
 If you live in a country where the SAT and ACT are not offered, please contact firstname.lastname@example.org to let us know.

 I already took the old version of the SAT prior to March 2016.
 Will you accept my scores from that test, or will I have to take the new version?

 If you are applying for entry to Olin in Fall 2018 and you already took the old version of the SAT, we will accept those scores.
 There is no need to re-test and submit the new version if you do not wish to do so.
 Please note that we cannot accept self-reported scores from the old version of the SAT; scores from prior to March 2016 must be official in order to satisfy the testing requirement.